-9. A business facing an actual or imminent inability to meet its obligations as they fall due needs robust management, as often there are difficult decisions and judgements to be made.
-Competent directors should understand the company's financial situation and possess all reasonably available information necessary to enable them to take appropriate steps to address financial distress and avoid further decline.
-At such times, they are faced with choosing the course of action that best serves the interests of the enterprise as a whole, having weighed the interests of the different stakeholders in the circumstances of the specific case.
-Directors afraid of the possible financial repercussions of making such decisions may prematurely close down a business rather than seek to trade out of difficulties or they may engage in inappropriate behaviour, including unfairly disposing of assets or property.
-However, the different interests and motivations of stakeholders are not so easily balanced and provide a potential source of conflict.
-For example, where directors are also shareholders of the enterprise, the incentive may be to maximize their own position by imprudently seeking to trade out of insolvency or to hold out on any potential sale in the hope of a better return, especially where the sale price would cover only creditor claims, leaving nothing for shareholders.
+- 5. [9A] The different interests and motivations of stakeholders are not easy for directors and managers to balance and provide a potential source of conflict.
+For example, shareholders of an enterprise, who typically are unlikely to share in any distribution in insolvency proceedings, are interested in maximizing their own position by seeking to trade out of insolvency or to hold out on any potential sale in the hope of a better return, especially where the sale price would cover only creditor claims and leave nothing for shareholders.
 Such courses of action may involve adopting high-risk strategies to save or increase value for shareholders, at the same time putting creditors' interests at risk.
-Those actions may also reflect limited concern for the chances of success because of the protection of limited liability or director liability insurance if the course of action adopted fails.

-Despite the potential difficulties associated with taking appropriate business 10. decisions, when a company faces financial difficulties it is essential that early action be taken.
+Those actions may also reflect limited concern for the chances of success because of the protection of limited liability or director liability insurance if the course of action adopted fails. - Despite the potential difficulties associated with taking appropriate business decisions, when a company faces financial difficulties it is essential that early action be taken.
 Financial decline typically occurs more rapidly than many parties would believe and as the financial position of an enterprise worsens, the options available for achieving a viable solution also rapidly diminish.
-That early action must be facilitated by ease of access to relevant procedures; there is little to be gained by urging early action by directors if that action cannot be directed towards relevant and effective procedures.3 Moreover, those laws that expose directors to liability from trading during the conduct of informal procedures such as restructuring negotiations (discussed in part one, chap.
+That early action must be facilitated by ease of access to relevant procedures; there is little to be gained by urging directors to take early action if that action cannot be directed towards relevant and effective procedures.4 Moreover, those laws that expose directors to liability for trading during the conduct of informal procedures such as restructuring negotiations (discussed in part one, chap.
 II, paras.
 2-18) may operate to deter early action.
 While there has been an appropriate refocusing of insolvency laws in many countries to increase the options for early action to facilitate rescue and reorganization of enterprises, there has been little focus on creating appropriate incentives for directors to use those options.
-Often, it is left to creditors to pursue those options or commence formal proceedings because the directors have failed to act on a timely basis.

-11. A number of jurisdictions address the issue of encouraging early action by imposing an obligation on a debtor to apply for commencement of formal proceedings within a certain specified period of time after insolvency occurs in order to avoid trading whilst insolvent.
+Often, it is left to creditors to pursue those options or commence formal insolvency proceedings because the directors have failed to act in a timely manner. - 7.
+[11] A number of jurisdictions address the issue of encouraging early action by imposing an obligation on a debtor to apply for commencement of formal insolvency proceedings within a specified period of time after insolvency occurs in order to avoid trading whilst insolvent.
 Other laws address the issue by focusing on the obligations of directors in the period before the commencement of insolvency proceedings and imposing liability for the harm caused by continuing to trade when it was clear or should have been foreseen that insolvency could not be avoided.
-The rationale of such provisions is to create appropriate incentives for early action and use of restructuring negotiations or reorganization and stop directors from externalizing the costs of the company's financial difficulties and placing all the risks of further trading on creditors.
+The rationale of such provisions is to create appropriate incentives for early action through the use of restructuring negotiations or reorganization and to stop directors from externalizing the costs of the company's financial difficulties and placing all the risks of further trading on creditors.

-3 It has been suggested that the dearth of cases under insolvent trading legislation in one State is because of the relative ease of access to voluntary procedures and only those companies that are hopelessly insolvent are ultimately liquidated.
+4 It has been suggested that the dearth of cases under insolvent trading legislation in one State is because of the relative ease of access to voluntary procedures and only those companies that are hopelessly insolvent are ultimately liquidated.